-The Chief Investment Officer and Fund Manager - Fixed Income present to the Board of the AMC and the Trustees periodically, the performance of the Scheme.
-The performance of the Scheme will be reviewed by the Boards with reference to its benchmark(s).
+The Chief Investment Officer and Fund Manager - Equities & Fixed Income present to the Board of the AMC and the Trustees periodically review the performance of the Schemes.
+The performance of the Scheme will be reviewed by the Boards with reference to their appropriate benchmark(s).